Undervoltologist/zephyrusfanfix-24-25/README.md

 Result is a perfectly behaving smooth fan control without any annoying oscillation.
 ```
+# What should ASUS do to fix this?
+The fan control needs to have a deadzone, such as 75 RPM, so as long as "Current RPM - Target RPM = not more than 75 and not less than 75" it won't try to change and "stabilize" fan speed.
+This will fix the oscillation.

-ASUS SHOULD FIX THIS SO IT BECOMES A MUCH BETTER FEELING LAPTOP TO USE.
+FIX THIS ASUS, IT'LL BECOME A MUCH BETTER FEELING LAPTOP TO USE FOR THE NORMAL USERS.

 # DISCLAIMER
 THIS APP READS AND WRITES TO THE EC CHIP FOUND ON YOUR LAPTOP DIRECTLY, ALTERING BEHAVIOUR.
 I DON'T TAKE ANY RESPONSIBILIITIES REGARDING POTENTIAL ISSUES OR DAMAGE CAUSED BY THIS APP.
 G16 2024 AND G14/16 2025 HASN'T BEEN TESTED YET.